tlossen/spread_client/README.md

 ## Usage

-1. install the spread toolkit, see http://www.spread.org for instructions
+1. install the spread toolkit, version 3.17.x

+        sudo port install spread

+or
+        sudo apt-get install spread

+see [http://www.spread.org](http://www.spread.org) for instructions on how to install from source.

 2. create a simple `spread.conf`